 - 1. In a heavy saucepan, melt chocolate chips and butter over low heat, stirring occasionally.
 Stir a small amount into the egg, then return all to pan.
 Cook and stir over low heat for 2 minutes.
 Pour into a bowl; let cool for 15 minutes.
 Gently stir in marshmallows and nuts.
 Chill for 30 minutes.

-- 2. On a sheet of waxed paper, shape dough into a 1-1/2-in.-diameter log.
+- 2. On a sheet of waxed paper, shape mixture into a 1-1/2-in.-diameter log.
 Place coconut on another sheet of waxed paper.
 Gently roll log over coconut to coat sides.
 Wrap up tightly, twisting ends to seal.

 - 3. Freeze for 4 hours or overnight.
 Remove waxed paper.
 Cut into 1/4-in. slices.
 Store in an airtight container in the refrigerator.
 Yield: about 5 dozen.

-2 each: 81 calories, 5g fat (3g saturated fat), 9mg cholesterol, 21mg sodium, 9g carbohydrate (7g sugars, 1g fiber), 1g protein
+2 each: 81 calories, 5g fat (3g saturated fat), 9mg cholesterol, 21mg sodium, 9g carbohydrate (7g sugars, 1g fiber), 1g protein.